Ibaraki Prefecture: Paleolithic

-In Japanese Paleolithic, humans are believed to have started living in the present-day prefecture area before and after the deposition of the volcanic ash layer from the Aira Caldera about 24,000 years ago.
+In the Japanese Paleolithic, humans are believed to have started living in the present-day prefecture area before and after the deposition of the volcanic ash layer from the Aira Caldera about 24,000 years ago.
 At the bottom of this layer are local tools of polished stone and burnt pebbles.

-Asuka Period
+Asuka period

 During the Asuka period the provinces of Hitachi and Fusa were created.
 Later Fusa was divided, among them, the Shimōsa Province.

-Muromachi Period
+Muromachi period

 At the beginning of the Muromachi period, in the 14th century, Kitabatake Chikafusa made of the Oda Castle his field headquarters for over a year, and wrote the Jinnō Shōtōki (Chronicles of the Authentic Lineages of the Divine Emperors), while he was at castle.

-Edo Period
+Edo period

 During the Edo period, one of the three houses or clans originating from Tokugawa Ieyasu (Gosanke 御 三家, three houses), settled in the Mito Domain, the clan is known as the Mito Tokugawa family or simply the Mito clan.
 Mito Domain, was a Japanese domain of the Edo-period Hitachi Province.

 In 1657, a Mitogaku was created when Tokugawa Mitsukuni, head of the Mito Domain, commissioned the compilation of the Dai Nihonshi, a book on the history of Japan.

-Meiji Period
+Meiji era

-In Meiji era, during the Meiji Restoration, the political map changes, the old provinces are converted or merged, to create the current prefectures, in this case the Ibaraki Prefecture.
+During the Meiji Restoration, old provinces were converted or merged to create the current prefectures, in this case Ibaraki Prefecture.